Transform Your User Experience: 8 Must-Try Tools for Improving Website Accessibility

 Introduction

-Did you know that approximately 1 in 4 adults in the United States lives with some form of disability?
-Despite this significant statistic, only around 2% of websites are fully accessible today.
-This gap represents not only missed opportunities for connection but potential legal and financial risks for organizations failing to meet accessibility standards.
+Approximately 1 in 4 adults in the United States lives with some form of disability, yet only around 2% of websites are fully accessible today.
+This gap represents missed opportunities for connection and potential legal and financial risks for organizations failing to meet accessibility standards.

-At Discover Web Tools, we believe that creating accessible digital experiences should be straightforward and achievable for businesses of all sizes.
-That’s why we’ve compiled this comprehensive guide to the 8 must-try tools for improving website accessibility, each offering unique features to help you create more inclusive online experiences.
+At Discover Web Tools, we believe creating accessible digital experiences should be straightforward and achievable for businesses of all sizes.
+This comprehensive guide covers 8 must-try tools for improving website accessibility, each offering unique features to help create more inclusive online experiences.

 Why Website Accessibility Matters

-Before diving into specific tools for improving website accessibility, it’s crucial to understand why accessibility should be a priority for every website owner.
+Before diving into specific tools, it's crucial to understand why accessibility should be a priority for every website owner.
 Beyond ethical considerations, accessibility impacts your business in several concrete ways.

-According to recent research by the WebAIM Million project, 96.8% of homepages had detectable WCAG 2.0 failures.
+According to recent research by the WebAIM Million project, "96.8% of homepages had detectable WCAG 2.0 failures."
 This startling statistic highlights the significant gap between current practices and accessibility standards.
-By implementing the tools for improving website accessibility that we’ll discuss, you can position your site in the top percentile of accessible websites.
+By implementing the tools discussed, you can position your site in the top percentile of accessible websites.

 Start your accessibility journey by conducting a baseline audit of your website.
 This will help you identify the most critical issues to address first.
 Our HTML Validator can help spot code-related accessibility issues as a first step.

 Automated testing tools provide an excellent starting point for identifying accessibility issues across your website.
-These tools scan your pages and generate reports highlighting problems that require attention, making them essential tools for improving website accessibility.
+These tools scan your pages and generate reports highlighting problems that require attention.

 WAVE Evaluation Tool

-The Web Accessibility Evaluation Tool (WAVE) by WebAIM is one of the most comprehensive tools for improving website accessibility available today.
+The Web Accessibility Evaluation Tool (WAVE) by WebAIM is one of the most comprehensive tools available today.
 It provides visual feedback by injecting icons and indicators into your web page to show specific accessibility issues in context.

 Axe by Deque